-Compass Community Schools will implement our Continuous Learning Plan (CLP) beginning on July 15 with teacher training, with students beginning on August 3.
-Prior to July, Compass leaders prepared for three reentry scenarios: 100% in person model, a hybrid model that includes both in per and remote learning and a 100% remote model and the hybrid model into our CLP for reentry.
-Compass will be prepared and ready to transition from one scenarios to another when and if needed based on community health and public directives.

-Compass is a network of charter schools authorized by Shelby County Schools (SCS).
+Compass Community Schoole will implement our Continuous Learning Plan (L2) beginning on July 15 with teacher training, with students beginning on August 3.
+Prior to July, Compass leaders prepared for three reentry scenarios: 100% in person model, a hybrid model that includes both in person and remote learning and a 100% remote model and hybrid model into aur C2 P for reentry.
+Compass will be prepared and teach to the scenario to another when and remote learning that of teach a guadelines for best practices to maintain social distancing, as well as parent survey data, Compass has included the 100% remote model and hybrid model into aur C2 P for reentry.
+Compass will be prepared and teach to the other reentry scenarios to another when and remote Mass of the state of the state of the scenario to another when and remoted based on community health and polic directives.
+Compass is a network of charter schools authorized by Shelby Courly Schools (SCS).
 On July 10 SCS announced to its charters that they could not return to in person learning in phase 2 under directive of the local mayors.
-This announcement prompted a decision for Compass to begin with all students in a 100% remote model on August 3 with plans for implementation of the hybrid model after Labor Day, upon approval of the Shelby County Mayor 's Office and Shelby County Health Department (per discussion with both entities on July 20).
-Compass teachers return for in-service on July 15, and Compass students will begin the 2020-2021 school year on August 3.
-Compass has an extended day and an extended year calendar.
-The 2020-2021 calendar includes 190 instructional days for all students.

-Based on informational parent surveys launched June 30, many Compass parents expressed wanting a choice of sending their students back to school in person or remotely.
-Compass launched parent choice surveys on July 20 allowing parents to choose an in person hybrid model or a 100% remote model when buildings are approved to reopen.
-Until buildings reopen, all students will participate in a remote learning model.
-Once we are approved to reopen buildings, students will attend according to the plan their parent(s) choose for them, either hybrid or remote.
+This announcement prompted a decision for Compass to begin with all students in thoring students in all 00% remote model on August 3 with plans for implementation of the hybrid model after Labor Day, upon approval of the Shelby Courly Health To Compass to another well as students will begin the 2020-2021 school year on August 3.
+Compass has an extended year calendar.
+The 2020-2021 calendar includes 190 instructional days for all students will begin the 2020-2021 school year on August 3.
+Compass has an extended year calendar, includes to school in person remotely.
+Compass lanched parent choices surveys on July 20 allowing parents to choose an in person hybrid model or a 100% remote model willings, students will attend according to the plant their parent(s) chooses and the preson hybrid model or a 100% remote model willings, students will attend according to the plant their parent(s) chooses and the reson hybrid model or a 100% remote m

-The 100% remote model will provide all Compass students with a minimum of 6.5 hours of instruction each school day.
-Remote learning will take place via computer and include lesson delivery in a variety of modes, including synchronous and asynchronous lessons.
-Compass will use its curre curriculums and have worked to ensure it supports both hybrid and remote models.
-(See 3.3 Instructional Materials) and addition to standards aligned core programs K-12, Compass has supplementary programs for K-5 ELA.
-Annily Reading, K-6 BLA.
-Ready Reading, K-6 Math.: Ready, At the I school level we will be using IXL to support unfilled by a compass has builtin times for whole group, individual and small group learning support provided by classroom teachers, interventionists and teacher assistants.
-Each Compass student with be assigned as each enabled to the company of the company of